larsenhupin/mouseclick-macro-recorder/README.md

 # License

 This work is an iteration over the scripts from adegard (https://github.com/adegard/AHK_SCRIPTS)</br>
-Collaboration on design and testing Divertispec (https://www.divertispec.ca/)
+Specification, collaboration on design and testing Divertispec (https://www.divertispec.ca/)

-GPLv3 because the original scripts uses this license </br>
+GPLv3 license from the original scripts</br>
 Modification over the original scripts has been listed below

 # Mouseclick-macro-recorder